August 5th, 2025

 Many people consider summer the season of “fun in the sun,” as the hours of sunlight are at their maximum exposure.

-Exposure to the sun can have many benefits and, in many ways, is necessary for our wellbeing.
-Sunlight can help with many things, such as helping to generate vitamin D production, lowering blood pressure, and developing bones.
-Sunlight is also suitable for a person’s mental health, and many reports that having a consistent lack of sunlight, such as during the winter, causes emotional distress known as seasonal depression.
+Exposure to the sun can have many benefits and is, in many ways, necessary for our well-being.
+Sunlight can help with many things, such as promoting vitamin D production, lowering blood pressure, and supporting bone development.
+Sunlight is also suitable for a person’s mental health, and many reports indicate that having a consistent lack of sunlight, such as during the winter, causes emotional distress known as seasonal depression.

-However, the sunlight can also be damaging and detrimental in several ways, especially to your skin.
-Overexposure to sunlight can cause much damage, including white spots on skin from the sun, spots, burns, and even sun wrinkles.
+However, sunlight can also be damaging, especially to your skin.
+Overexposure to sunlight can cause significant damage, including sunspots, burns, and even sun-induced wrinkles.

-Wrinkles from the sun especially are common.
-The effects of the sun on the skin are the most common cause of wrinkles.
+Wrinkles from the sun, especially, are common.
+The sun’s effects on the skin are the most common cause of wrinkles.

-Today we will look at sun damage and the skin and how these damages can happen.
+Today we will look at sun damage to the skin and how these damages can happen.

 Why Does the Skin Damage From the Sun Occur

-The effects of sun exposure on skin and UV light are the biggest culprit behind wrinkles.
+The effects of sun exposure on the skin, particularly UV light, are the biggest culprit behind wrinkles.
 This is known as photoaging and is responsible for 90% of visible changes to the skin.

-Since light is always present in our daily lives, the risks of damaging effects of the sun on skin are present year-round.
+Since light is always present in our daily lives, the risks of sun damage to the skin are present year-round.

-The epidermis, top layer, the dermis, or middle layer, and the subcutis, or bottom layer, make up the three layers of your skin.
-Collagen, elastin, and other fibres that support the skin’s structure are found in the dermis.
-These components give skin a smooth, youthful appearance, and they are also the ones that are harmed by UV radiation.
+The epidermis (top layer), the dermis (middle layer), and the subcutis (bottom layer) make up the three layers of your skin.
+Collagen, elastin, and other fibers that support the skin’s structure are found in the dermis.
+These components give skin a smooth, youthful appearance and are also the ones harmed by UV radiation.

-Two distinct wave types, UVA and UVB, make up the UV radiation that harms the skin.
-The skin’s DNA is harmed by UV radiation, which causes cells in the dermis to rush to make melanin in the epidermis to stop further sun-damaged skin.
-Your skin is striving to stop the radiation from reaching your skin through this process, which is what causes you to tan.
+Two distinct types of UV radiation, UVA and UVB, contribute to skin damage.
+The skin’s DNA is damaged by UV radiation, prompting cells in the dermis to produce melanin in the epidermis to help prevent further sun damage.
+Your skin is striving to stop radiation from reaching it through this process, which causes you to tan.

-The majority of the harm we identify with photoaging is caused by UVA radiation because of its longer wavelength.
-UVA rays harm the collagen fibres in the dermis by penetrating deeply.
+The majority of the harm we associate with photoaging is caused by UVA radiation due to its longer wavelength.
+UVA rays harm the collagen fibers in the dermis by penetrating deeply.
 Increased generation of aberrant elastin results from this injury.
 Metalloproteases are produced because of the very high levels of elastin.
-These enzymes, which repair harmed collagen, frequently act erratically and destroy the collagen, leading to improperly repaired skin.
-Daily UVA exposure causes this process to recur, resulting in wrongly repaired skin that wrinkles from the sun and depleted collagen that gives skin a leathery appearance.
+These enzymes, which repair damaged collagen, frequently act erratically and destroy the collagen, leading to improperly repaired skin.
+Daily UVA exposure causes this process to recur, resulting in improperly repaired skin that wrinkles from the sun and collagen depletion that gives skin a leathery appearance.

-Some say that the effects of sun exposure on the skin can help minimize the appearance of stretch marks on the body, but this has not been proven to be true and cause counterintuitive issues such as the above.
+Some say that the effects of sun exposure on the skin can help minimize the appearance of stretch marks, but this has not been proven, and it can cause counterintuitive issues such as the above.

 Types of Skin Damage from the Sun